Schiiss/blog/_posts/2024-05-01-monitoring-genai-apps-with-langsmith.md

 ![New_Trace](/blog/assets/images/blog_images/monitoring-genai-apps-with-langsmith/new_langsmith_entry.png)

-As you can see, it is incredibly easy to 'instrument' you application and send the logs to LangSmith.
+As you can see, it is incredibly easy to 'instrument' your application and send the logs to LangSmith.
 In the subsequent sections, I would like to dive a bit deeper into the various offerings in LangSmith like debugging, capturing user feedback, and fine-tuning!
 By no means will this be exhaustive, but I would like to provide an overview.

 ## LangSmith in Practice ⚽